Cal/OSHA Process Safety Management

 A process safety management (PSM) program is critical to prevent or lessen the consequences of catastrophic releases of toxic, reactive, flammable, or explosive chemicals at petroleum refineries, chemical plants, and other facilities.
 A PSM program can substantially minimize the degree to which employees are exposed to acutely hazardous materials.

-This online course presents an overview of the California Occupational Safety and Health (Cal/OSHA) standard for process safety management for general industries.
-The standard emphasizes the management of hazards associated with acutely hazardous materials and provides the necessary information for establishing a comprehensive process safety management program that incorporates procedures, management practices, and technologies to ensure safety in the workplace.
+This online certification course provides information specific to the California standard for PSM for general industries.
+The standard emphasizes the management of acutely hazardous materials and provides the necessary information for establishing a comprehensive PSM program that incorporates procedures, management practices, and technologies to ensure safety in the workplace.

 Case Study: On August 6, 2012, the Chevron USA Inc. Refinery in Richmond, California, experienced a catastrophic release of flammable hydrocarbon process fluid as a result of a ruptured pipe.
 The accidental release of the hydrocarbon process fluid partially vaporized into a large vapor cloud that engulfed 19 Chevron employees and ignited.
 Fortunately, all of the employees escaped, narrowly avoiding serious injury.
 Nevertheless, the ignition of the flammable portion of the vapor cloud caused a large plume of particulates and vapor that traveled across the Richmond area.
 Approximately 15,000 people from the surrounding area sought medical treatment due to the release.

 Key Takeaways: In the 10 years prior to the incident, experienced Chevron personnel had repeatedly recommended that the company inspect 100 percent of the components on the carbon steel piping, which is susceptible to sulfidation corrosion.
 But Chevron management did not implement these recommendations.
 If they had, this crisis could have been avoided.